spack/spack/lib/spack/docs/getting_started.rst

 ``spack compiler find``
 ^^^^^^^^^^^^^^^^^^^^^^^

+Lists the compilers currently available to Spack.
 If you do not see a compiler in this list, but you want to use it with Spack, you can simply run ``spack compiler find`` with the path to where the compiler is installed.
 For example:

 .. code-block:: console